 DNC under fire for tightening debate criteria again, despite Booker appeal

-The Democratic National Committee is raising the bar when it comes to qualifying for next month’s presidential nomination debate, brushing aside an appeal spearheaded by Sen. Cory Booker to loosen the criteria as the new rules squeeze out middle-tier candidates from the stage.
+The Democratic National Committee is raising the bar when it comes to qualifying for next month’s presidential nomination debate, brushing aside an appeal spearheaded by Sen. Cory Booker of New Jersey to loosen the criteria as the new rules squeeze out middle-tier candidates from the stage.

 The DNC on Friday announced even higher thresholds for the Jan.14 debate, which will be held at Drake University in Des Moines in the run-up to the Iowa caucuses.